Welcome to The Chaplain Kit

 If you have suggestions or ideas to help make The Chaplain Kit a better, more useful and user-friendly site, please let me know so this can become a valuable site for those seeking help and information on the chaplaincy.

 So who’s behind this site?
 I’m Daryl Densford, an active duty Army chaplain with the rank of Major.
-I am currently the Brigade Chaplain at the 501st Military Intelligence Brigade in Yongsan, South Korea.
+I am currently the Chaplain Resource Manager at Fort Leonard Wood, Missouri (though this site is a personal endeavor and should not be considered an official military site).
 Here is my full military biography:

 Chaplain Densford first entered the Army in 1988 as an enlisted Chaplain Assistant and served in the 4th Battalion, 5th Field Artillery, 1st Infantry Division at Fort Riley, Kansas.
 He returned to the Army as a Chaplain in January 2004 and has served as the Battalion Chaplain for 5th Squadron, 15th Cavalry Regiment, Fort Knox, Kentucky; 25th Signal Battalion, Camp Asalayah, Qatar; 3-159 Attack Reconnaissance Battalion, Illesheim, Germany and 2nd Battalion, 10th Infantry Regiment, Fort Leonard Wood, Missouri.
 Chaplain Densford also served as the Brigade Chaplain for the 1st Engineer Brigade, Fort Leonard Wood, Missouri, the MP Regimental Chaplain and Ethics Instructor at the U.S. Army Military Police School at Fort Leonard Wood and the Brigade Chaplain for 501st Military Intelligence Brigade in Yongsan, South Korea.
 He is currently the Chaplain Resource Manager at Fort Leonard Wood, Missouri.
 His deployments include a 13 month tour in Iraq with 3-159 ARB and a 12 month tour in Qatar and Afghanistan with 25th Signal BN.